Frequently Asked Questions (FAQ)

 What if I just want mapping products for MTBS fires and not the geospatial data?

-What is the Wildland Fire Leadership Council (WFLC)?
+What is the MDE?

 I need help understanding MTBS data.
 Who can I contact?